tekod/WpCacheController/README.md

 Put this in "functions.php" of yours theme to initialize the controller where parameter is path to configuration file:<br>
 ```
-use FWS\fsCacheController\CacheController;
+use Tekod\WpCacheController\CacheController;
-require_once 'inc/fsCacheController/CacheController.php';  // optional if you use some autoloader
+require_once 'inc/WpCacheController/CacheController.php';  // optional if you use some autoloader
 CacheController::Init(__DIR__.'/config/cachecontroller.config.php');
 ```